 Why Should You Join Lancaster EMS?

-Lancaster EMS will respond to over 18,000 medical emergencies in 2017.
+Lancaster EMS responded to over 37,000 requests for services last year in Lancaster County.
+On average, our highly-trained, caring professionals respond to over 100 requests for services each day.
+Our gold standard care is provided and supported by a remarkable team of over 175 members.
 Our highly-trained EMTs and Paramedics continually meet the needs of our residents that we proudly serve 24 hours each day.
-We remain very committed to providing you with the very best equipment, technology and professionals, should you have a medical emergency.
-Our efforts, and readiness come at a high financial price.
+We remain very committed to providing you with the very best equipment, technology and professionals should you have a medical emergency.
+Our efforts and readiness come at a high financial price.
 We receive no direct tax dollars.
-We rely on those that we serve for support
+We rely on those that we serve for support.

 What are the benefits of joining?